solana-labs/solana-ping-api/README.md

 ### PingService
 This is similar to  "solana ping" tool in solana tool but can do concurrent rpc query.
-It send transactions to rpc endpoint and wait for transactions is confirmed.
+It sends transactions to rpc endpoint and wait for transactions is confirmed.
 Use `PingServiceEnabled: true` to turn on in config-{cluster}.yaml.
 ### RetensionService
 Use `Retension: Enabled: true` in config.yaml to turn on.
 Default is Off.